manarnew/NotficationApp/README.md

 ![job](https://github.com/manarnew/NotficationApp/assets/74496683/a0ebcfac-99fd-45b2-8581-e6addcb77c03)
 Introduction:
-this a web application for send email notification for admin I blut this app for company has foreigner employee when one of them his visa about to finsh the app will wend notification for the admin
+this a web application for send email notification for admin I have built this app for company has foreigner employee when one of them his visa about to finsh the app will wend notification for the admin
 I blut it useing laravel and bootstrap